gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 The DNS records are to be saved in the Cloudflare dashboard.

 >**Note**: the EIP names are the same across both infrastructure
+>**Note**: TODO: We should create a command to perform DNS records swap so that we don't have to do it manually.

 #### Current production